Annapurna trekking – an amazing adventure!

 - Backpacking – packing for holidays on the beach seems complicated?
 Get ready for the Himalayas.
 If you choose Annapurna for your trekking expedition you should be prepared for a variety of climate zones and high amplitude of temperatures.
 Be reasonable and carefully select your equipment so forget about an extra pair of cute jeans or the hair curler.
 Your chosen clothes should have some thermal property and be easily adapted to your body temperature.
 It is crucial especially in high mountains.
 Comfortable garments will guarantee the full enjoyment of the journey.
 Your backpack should weigh 5+kg.

-Here is a list of essentials for Annapurna Circuit, Base Camp or other treks: sleeping bag, good waterproof hiking boots, at least 2 or 3 pairs of hiking socks, goose jacket, waterproof jacket, trekking pants, fleece jumpers, thermal tops, breathable underwear, beanie, neckband, sunhat, sunglasses, gloves, first aid kit, water bottle with filters.
+Here is a list of essentials for Annapurna Circuit, Base Camp or other treks: sleeping bag, good waterproof hiking boots with ankle support, at least 2 or 3 pairs of hiking socks, goose jacket (although some travelers prefer just padded jackets), waterproof jacket, trekking pants, fleece jumpers, thermal tops, breathable underwear, beanie, neckband, sunhat, sunglasses, gloves, first aid kit, water bottle with filters.

 - Team – while some of the trekkers prefer lone trips, it is recommended to set off on a trip around in a group, especially if you are the beginner.
 Traveling with professional guides and some friends has many benefits.
 It is a very convenient and safe option, as the accommodation, food, and permits are already organized by the agency.
+As a Nepalese company with many years of experience is a proven choice when it comes to the Annapurna trekking organizer.
 However, pick wisely your partners.
 Bear in mind that your best friend or fiancé is not necessarily the best choice if your physical conditions are different.
+Sometimes even a colleague from work or further acquaintance can be a better companion.
+It is important though that he is trustworthy and has similar trekking experience.
 Consider the size of your team – the more people are in a group, the slower the expedition moves.
 This is why the optimum is 2-4 members with whom you will spend several days and nights.

 - When to go? – as was already mentioned earlier in this article, there are only a few months during a year that are best for trekking in Nepal.
 You can choose a spring (March to May) or autumn (September to November) expedition.
 The weather in the foothills, like Kathmandu, is quite warm then and it wavers between 25 to 30°C or more.
 Although the higher you climb the colder it gets.
 Mind you that at nights the temperatures fall below zero.
 During these months you don’t have to worry that the peaks, such as Thorong La Pas, will be snowed under.
-The rest of the year is not suitable for trekking, especially throughout the monsoon season in Nepali summer.
+The rest of the year is not suitable for Annapurna trekking, especially throughout the monsoon season in Nepali summer.
 Despite the good meteorological conditions there can always occur some anomalies and sudden weather changes typical for mountain climates.
 Be sensible – listen to the guides and locals, regularly check the forecasts.
+If the date of a company trip is too close from now, wait a few more months.
+It is better to spend extra time on physical and mental preparation than to risk injuries or unpleasant experiences.

 The massif of Annapurna has been attracted mountaineers and trekkers with its impressive splendor for decades.
 With thirty peaks above 6,000 meters and the highest one of 8,091 meters, it is a perfect scenery for a voyage.
 There are many trails that some of them circle the mountain and others lead to the base camp or the picturesque valleys making the Annapurna the queen of the trekking routes.